ThailandOfficial Name: Kingdom of Thailand

 Weather Conditions: Heavy rains and floods are frequent during the May-October rainy season.
 Be alert for floods and landslides near waterways, in low-lying areas, and along hills.
 The leading cause of death during 2011’s historic period of flooding was electrocution because people did not turn off electricity in their flooded homes.
 Long power outages are also common during the rainy season.
 Monitor local media to keep up to date with the latest information about weather and road conditions in your area.
 The Thai Meteorological Department posts weather forecasts and warnings online.
 If you are traveling by ferry, air, bus, or rail during periods of heavy rain, you should check with the transportation company you plan to use to ensure that its service is still operating.
 If you are driving, try to confirm that roads are passable.
 Highway information in the Thai language is available by dialing 1586.
 If you are affected by flooding and need urgent assistance, call 1155 to reach Tourist Police.
 You will find useful information on steps to take before, during, and after weather-related and other natural disasters at this U.S. government FEMA website.

 Boat Safety: Boat safety is a concern in Thailand.
 Ferries and speedboats used for transport to and from the many islands off the Thai mainland and along rivers and canals are often overcrowded and do not carry sufficient safety equipment.
-Several years ago, three U.S. citizen tourists died when the over-crowded speedboat they were in capsized and sank off the coast of Koh Samui.
-Three months later, two U.S. citizens narrowly escaped death when their dive boat sank off the coast near Phuket.
 In November 2013, three foreigners died when an overcrowded tourist ferry sank near Pattaya.
-In 2012, a speedboat ferry sank in rough weather near Phuket injuring more than two dozen foreign tourists.
-Avoid travel on overcrowded boats and ensure that proper safety equipment (including life preservers) is available before boarding any boat or ferry.
+Avoid travel on overcrowded boats, and ensure that proper safety equipment (including life preservers) is available before boarding any boat or ferry.

 Adventure Tourism: Thailand has a developed adventure tourism industry.
 However, standards and requirements for safety inspections may not be equivalent to those required for similar activities in the United States.